puzzle/ansible-training/content/en/docs/11/03/_index.en.md

 Now we add a git repository with our rulebooks as a project to EDA-Server

-* Be sure, your ansible rulebooks are residing in a toplevel folder "rulebooks" inside your git repository
+* Be sure, your ansible rulebooks are residing in a top level folder "rulebooks" inside your git repository
 * Add a Project to EDA-Server pointing to your git repository

 {{% alert title="Note" color="primary" %}}